johnathan79717/codeforces-parser/README.md

 If you have any suggestions and/or bugs send a message!

 ##### Versions Changes:
++ **1.3:**
+Some minor fixes and code organizing.
+Also fixed some typos.
+Removed the _sample_ from default input and output files.
 + **1.2:**
 Fixed some typos and constants.
 Fetching contest info, printing contest name and problem names.